jisotalo/jisotalo.github.io/_posts/2024-02-09-old-onda-v820w-tablet-a-new-life-installing-remix-os.md

 ![image](https://github.com/jisotalo/jisotalo.github.io/assets/13457157/10a670a6-fccf-47ba-b84a-e134fb737d71)

 After finding the following two links, I managed to flash the operating system.
-The issue I had was missing Android drivers, even I had installed them.
+The issue I had, was missing Android drivers, even when I had already installed them.
 I had to install them **twice**.

-When installing the driver for the first time, I managed to start the flashing process.
-But then I had `TIMEOUT` issues and noticed, that the driver was again faulty.
-Second install fixed it.
+When installing the driver for the first time, I managed to start the flashing process, which ended in `TIMEOUT` issues.
+Luckily I noticed, that the driver was again fault, which was fixed by installing the driver again.

 * <https://kezhan.info/2015/04/13/Onda-v820w-flash-os-Booting-to-droidbootimg-failed>
 * <https://forum.chuwi.com/t/i-want-to-use-dnx-fastboot-mode-but-the-driver-is-not-installed-on-windows-10/18717>

 ### The flashing process step-by-step

-Maybe someone else wants to do this too?
-I have uploaded the files needed to Google Drive: https://drive.google.com/drive/folders/1gOX-rQYtySNIT10-vSpOPvyXRWedZK29
+Maybe someone else wants to save their table from recycling?

+I have uploaded the files needed to Google Drive: <https://drive.google.com/drive/folders/1gOX-rQYtySNIT10-vSpOPvyXRWedZK29>

 Note: This is for Onda v820w v3.
 Not sure about other versions, but the 4pda.to discussion had some links.